cakephp/sphinxtheme/README.md

 #Install sphinx and other requirements for cakephp/docs
 pip install -r requirments.txt

-This will install also cakespinx theme as python distrubition package in your /usr/local/lib/<python>/dist-packages/cakephpsphinx.
+This will install also cakespinx theme as python distribution package in your /usr/local/lib/<python>/dist-packages/cakephpsphinx.
 We come in the later step back to it.

 #Clone the cakephp sphinx theme
 cd ~